| Title: | Dynamic Structural Equation Models |

 This function conducts a parametric bootstrap, i.e., simulates new data conditional upon estimated values for fixed and random effects.
 The user can optionally simulate new random effects conditional upon their estimated covariance, or simulate new fixed and random effects conditional upon their imprecision.

-is a measurement and when those measurements are fitted using family="fixed"
+is a measurement and when those measurements are fitted using family="fixed", unless

 estimated path coefficients